-He did surprise us a few weeks ago with a modified cat night crazies mad dash, so the instinct is still there even though the body is slowing down.
+He did surprise us a few weeks ago with a modified mad dash, so the instinct is still there even though the cat’s body language indicates that everything is slowing down.

-Believe it or not, this is normal cat behavior and most cat owners will have tales of their cats doing the crazy, crazy dash.
+Believe it or not, this is normal cat behavior and most cat owners will have tales of their cats acting crazy and doing the crazy, crazy dash.

-In the case of our cat, harking back to youthful times, one minute all would be normal and then… it was as though he has some internal message saying there was the sale of the century at IKEA and he would take off like a rocket.
+In the case of our cat, harking back to youthful times, one minute all would be normal and then… it was as though he had some internal message, saying there was the sale of the century at IKEA and he would take off like a rocket.

-He would gallop along on the wooden boards, skid out the door, sprint around the yard, perhaps up the tree only to return inside gallop around a bit more and then lie down as though nothing had happened and with no sign of moving anywhere.
+Our cat would gallop along on the wooden boards, skid out the door, sprint around the yard, perhaps up the tree only to return inside gallop around a bit more and then lie down as though nothing had happened and fall asleep with no sign of moving anywhere.

 He never appeared stressed or fearful, he was just on a mission.